The Speakertec Kitty is an ingenious DAC/Amp combo that lets you swap out the DAC for a completely different one, – ESS or AK? No worries have both!

 The Speakertec Kitty is an excellent value that is well thought out and implemented.
 I am impressed with the design and functionality, I’ve not had a single problem with it.
-I want all DAC’s to house this type of a swap-friend feature.
-I hate being stuck with what I buy.
-I love to mod.
-I love to change the tone.
+I want all DAC’s to house this type of a swap-friend feature because I hate being stuck with what I buy and I love to mod and change the tone.

 This is appropriate for us audiophiles and I hope dearly that this company does well enough to develop a much more expensive version later, something in the High-End tier, near Summit ($1000+) because the thought of using my phone as the source, as slick and great as the OLED looks, is something I vastly prefer over dedicated audiophile DAP’s that have no internet and are still in the dark ages with features.

 How the Zune from 10+ years ago could have WiFi and my newer age and originally $999 Cowon player has nothing like that is just beyond me.
 I’d rather use my phone.
 No doubt.
 This Kitty is a great idea.
 Massive respect for them for the cartridge design for a product priced in that tier.
 I think it is the first one to do this at this price range.

 - PC Windows 10+